-BPC students will learn key business concepts and skills as they set up a new company and product.
-The unique curriculum helps students get excited about the world of business and entrepreneurship.
-The small group sessions with volunteers personalizes the student experience.
+Business Plan Competition students learn key business concepts and skills while developing a blueprint strategy to launch a new product or service.
+The unique curriculum helps students get excited about the world of business and entrepreneurship and empowers them to use entrepreneurial thinking to create value, in their own companies or working for someone else.
+The small group sessions with “real world” business volunteers personalize the student experience.

-Volunteers will benefit from mentoring the students over the course of two months as they deepen their connection with the teams.
-Their professional experiences and insights will help students learn what it takes to create a successful business.
+Volunteers benefit from mentoring the students over the course of two months as they deepen their connection with the teams.
+Their professional experiences and insights help students learn what it takes to work collaboratively with a team to create a successful business.

 Educators: Due to high demand, this program is only open to select JA New York partner schools.
 To learn more about how you can work with JA New York, please review the school partnership information and application.
 Please note that this is a very intensive program and that students will need access to computers/Internet at least once per week, as well as class time outside of the volunteer visits.